Doubly Regularized Entropic Wasserstein Barycenters: Approximating the Wasserstein barycenter

 \subsection{Choice of the reference measure}

 As briefly mentioned in Section~\ref{sec:intro-douba}, there is an alternative formulation of $(\lambda,\tau)$-barycenters in terms of a change of reference measure in the definition of EOT.
-Let us develop this correspondance here.
+Let us justify this correspondence here.
 For a reference measure $\sigma \in \Mm_+(\Xx\times \Xx)$, let